elmcrest/vanilla_web_dart2.0/readme.md

-steps to reproduce the issue with non-relative packages
+steps to reproduce the issue with non-relative packages, index.html is intentionally *not* inside of web.

 1. clone repository
 2. cd into it